Chi-Iroh/HubSpot-API/README.md

 Each of these 4 subclasses aims to manage one kind of API provided by HubSpot, to separate tasks.
 They provide some services by sending HTTP requests to HubSpot APIs.
-The `Client` class has a member of type `HttpRequestManager`, which is used by subclasses and their services.
+The `Client` class has a member of type `Api`, which is used by subclasses and their services.
 It permits services delegating the request to a specific class whose unique job is this, following **SRP** (Single Responsibility Principle) in SOLID.

 ## Hooks